-This report discloses the taxes paid by Spirit Super for the financial year ended 30 June 2022.
-It includes details about the types and amounts of taxes paid and summarises the principles that guide Spirit Super's tax governance.
+This report discloses the taxes paid by Spirit Super for the financial year ended 30 June 2023.
+It includes details about the types and amounts of taxes paid (such as income tax and taxes withheld in respect of the tax liabilities of employees and superannuation fund members).
+It also summarises the principles that guide Spirit Super's tax governance.